isomerpages/sportsg-corp/_anti-doping-singapore/Resources/Research.md

 The World Anti-Doping Agency's (WADA's) Social Science Research Grant Program was created to ensure that preventive anti-doping education programs were designed using an evidence-based approach.

-Annual research grant funding of between USD 20,000 to USD 65,000 are available to organizations keen on research projects that can contribute to doping prevention.
+Annual research grant funding of between USD 20,000 to USD 65,000 are available to organisations keen on research projects that can contribute to doping prevention.

-More details on the WADA Social Science Research Grant Program can be found at the WADA website.
+More details on the **WADA Social Science Research Grant Program** can be found at the WADA website.
 Please click [here](https://www.wada-ama.org/en/social-science-research).

 Watch the video below to learn more about the program.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/9y1VYw5LWDc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>